platformsh/platformsh-docs/docs/src/development/sanitize-db/postgresql.md

 1. Retrieve service credentials from the `PLATFORM_RELATIONSHIPS` environment variable.

-    Having these credentials will allow you to use the `psql` command interface.
+    Having these credentials allows you to use the `psql` command interface.
     You can export these values to a [`.environment` file](/development/variables/set-variables#set-variables-via-script), or include them directly in a sanitization script.

     ```bash {location=".environment"}